vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 for a year; Sādhyas are a group of twelve semi-divine beings; HV I. 1173 (quoting Vi.
 Dh.
 III.
 181. 1-3).
 Vi.

 Dh. names the twelve.
-Sāmavrata-It is a samvatsaravrata; bathe images of Siva and
+Sāmavrata-It is a samvatsaravrata; bathe images of Śiva and

 Keśava in a circle made with cowdung for a year; at end donate a golden jar with tiladhenu to a brāhmaṇa who sings sāmans; KKV 442-43 (from Mate 101.
 25-26), HV II.